-The next meeting of the Parish Council will be held on Wednesday 26 May 2021 at Swainsthorpe Church.
-The Annual Parish Meeting will start at 7pm followed by the Annual Parish Council Meeting.
+The next meeting of the Parish Council will be held on Wednesday 4 May 2022 at St Peters Church, Swainsthorpe at 7pm.
+This will be the Annual Meeting of the Parish Council.
+It will follow the Annual Parish Meeting.
 Anyone is welcome to join and a short period of time is given for the public to air their views on matters directly related to the Parish Council.

 The latest newsletter is published here.